brettz9/dom-on-the-range/README.md

 # Todos

-1. As already done for `matchUnbounded`, get unbounded to work across text nodes and element nodes as per http://softwarerecs.stackexchange.com/questions/16611/translating-a-regex-into-a-dom-range
+1. As already done for `matchUnbounded` and `replaceUnbounded`, get `execUnbounded`, `splitUnbounded` to work across text nodes and element nodes as per http://softwarerecs.stackexchange.com/questions/16611/translating-a-regex-into-a-dom-range
-1. Fix `replaceUnbounded`:
+1. Once `execUnbounded` implemented:
-    1. Test `replaceUnbounded` with non-global which uses matchUnbounded->execUnbounded)
+    1. For `replaceUnbounded`, test with non-global which uses matchUnbounded->execUnbounded
-    1. Once `execUnbounded` implemented, test replacement patterns, including preceding/following replacements (e.g., `$'`)
+    1. For `replaceUnbounded`, test replacement patterns, including preceding/following replacements (e.g., `$'`)
+    1. Test `forEachUnbounded`
 1. Add preceding/following options to `matchBounded`, `execBounded`, `execUnbounded`
 1. Try making bounded functions dependencies of matchBounded?
 1. Allow returning of ranges or nodes for match and exec (as well as strings).